 The Net Promoter Score template includes questions like:

-Deploy at the end of a customer journey or at key touchpoints on your website to get feedback on loyalty and advocacy.
-It’s best to show NPS surveys to visitors who have made a purchase with you recently or have been using your services for a while.
+When to Deploy: Deploy at the end of a customer journey or at key touchpoints on your website.
+Ideal for visitors who’ve made a purchase or used your service multiple times.

 2. Conversion Rate Optimization